This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Notes

-- Toss Blueberries In Flour: It is helpful to toss the blueberries in a small amount of flour, about one teaspoon.
+- Toss Blueberries in Flour: It is helpful to toss the blueberries in a small amount of flour, about one teaspoon.
 It helps prevent the blueberries from sinking to the bottom of the muffins and removes any excess moisture.

-- Check With A Toothpick: You can check that the muffins are fully cooked and done by inserting a toothpick into the center of the muffins.
+- Check With a Toothpick: You can check that the muffins are fully cooked and done by inserting a toothpick into the center of the muffins.
 If the toothpick comes out clean, the muffins are done.

 - Cottage Cheese Options: You can make these blueberry cottage cheese muffins with full-fat, low-fat, or fat-free cottage cheese.